argoproj/argo-cd/docs/user-guide/sync-options.md

 - Resource is too big to fit in 262144 bytes allowed annotation size.
 In this case server-side apply can be used to avoid this issue as the annotation is not used in this case.
-- Patching of existing resources on the cluster that are not managed by Argo CD.
+- Patching of existing resources on the cluster that are not fully managed by Argo CD.
 - Use a more declarative approach, which tracks a user's field management, rather than a user's last applied state.